MineInAbyss/Emojy/README.md

 This will prevent players from simply copying unicodes and spamming them in chat.

 __Small feature-list:__
-- Replace _:id:_ in chat, books, signs, inventory titles, tablist footer/header, titles, subtitles and actionbars
+- Replace _:id:_ in chat, books, signs, inventory titles, tablist, titles, subtitles & actionbars
-  - **Note:** Titles, tablist, actionbars and inventories require ProtocolLib
+- Support for GIFs with 2 different types:
-- Support for "GIFs" which are just a series of images that rely on the obfuscation tag to make it look like a gif
+  * **Obfuscation**: This is done by having every gif be its own font, but it has the downside of being in random order and way too fast
-  - This is done by having every gif be its own font, but it has the downside of being in random order and way too fast
+  * **Shader**: This is done by a core-shader which should show the GIF as normal
 - Automatically split gifs into images depending on specified framecount
 - Automatically generate a resourcepack with all the emotes and gifs